kemojal/kemojal/README.md

 <br />
 <br />

-Hi, I'm [Kemo Jallow](https://kemojallow-one.vercel.app/), a passionate Full Stack mobile and web developer and a freelance software engineer based in Taiwan.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+- 🚀 Hi, I'm [Kemo Jallow](https://kemojallow-one.vercel.app/), a passionate Full Stack software engineer based in Taiwan.
+- 🚀 My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
+- 🚀 I take great care in the experience, architecture, and code quality of the things I build.

 <br />
 <br />